dausugam/project_4_Group_3/README.md

 [1, 0, 0] is no disorder
 [0, 0, 1] is sleep apnea

 Keras Tuner Setting:
 *define the function to provide the best possible model for creation *activation function, add first layer of model with initial inputs (number of features from x set) *use softmax activation feature for output layer to have different values (one of the three categories)

-Hyperparameter Evaluation and using optimized parameters for model *find the best hyperparameter for the model through trial and error for keras tuner to work Activation function: tanh
+Hyperparameter Evaluation and using optimized parameters for model:
+*find the best hyperparameter for the model through trial and error for keras tuner to work Activation function: tanh
 Start with 5 neurons